sushantgiri/sushantgiri/README.md

 - 📝 I regularly write articles on Medium: Do feel free to check it out at: [https://medium.com/@sushantgiri38](https://medium.com/@sushantgiri38)

 - 💬 Ask me about **anything machine-learning and mobile application related.
-I'll be happy to help you out.
+I would be happy to help you out.
 I love talking about this**

 - 📫 How to reach me **email me or connect me on LinkedIn!**